 G: Wide Bandgap Semiconductors (including III-Nitrides)

-H: 2D materials
+H: TMD and 2D materials

 If your abstract has been selected for a talk, the standard duration is 15 minutes so you should prepare a talk of around 12 minutes duration with 3 minutes for questions.
 Your presentation should be in PowerPoint or pdf format and should be uploaded to the lecture theatre computer via USB stick before the start of your talk session.
 The email confirming selection of your abstract for a talk will also include which day of the conference your talk will be scheduled.